Create Value With Human Resources Measures

 They proposed that the consultant's accountability would be the number of training sessions presented, the number of employees who attended the training sessions, and the number of improvements employees made in their work areas.
 The consultant told them she could begin to work with them on the third metric, but the first two had nothing to do with the results they wanted to achieve.

 This story has played out in workplaces perpetually it seems.
-And, part of the problem is that HR staff members get so busy just providing services, that collecting data and measuring success and contribution, in addition, is a stretch.
+Part of the problem is that HR staff members get so busy just providing services, that collecting data and measuring success and contribution, in addition, is a stretch.
 At least in small and mid-sized companies, this is true.

 Larger companies and organizations such as universities or state departments collect more data but often have less of a need to prove contribution.
 Many of the smaller companies and organizations are so grateful to have a group that deals with the employees that they fail to ask for Human Resource measures.